 Eligible property owners have to file an official application with their local Count Assessor's Office.
 The application must be filed by March 1 to receive a homestead exclusion for that year.
 The Act requires the local school district to mail an application to all property owners in the jurisdiction by the end of each year.
 The Assessor's office is required to officially notify the owner within 30 days of receiving the application of either approval or denial.

 Pennsylvania's homestead law does not set a specific exclusion amount for all eligible residents.
 Each separate school district sets the exclusion amount for all eligible homes within its district yearly based on financial requirements.
-The Act establishes that the Commonwealth will provide a local school district with extra state funding based on need.
-The poorer the school district, the higher the state funding — and the exclusion amount.
+The homestead act PA guidelines establish that the Commonwealth will provide a local school district with extra state funding based on need.
+The poorer the school district, the higher the state funding – and the exclusion amount.

 A property owner is allowed to have only one homestead property at any given time.
 If the owner has any other homestead, even in another state, he is ineligible.
 A owner whose property becomes ineligible due to a change of status, such as renting it out, must officially notify the local Assessor's Office within 45 days of the change.
 Improperly securing or retaining a homestead exclusion makes the owner liable to monetary penalties and even criminal prosecution for fraud.